victorzhengg/thingy91_simple/README.rst

 .. _udp:

-nRF9160: UDP
+nRF9160: Simple
 ############

 .. contents::
    :local:
    :depth: 2

-The UDP sample demonstrates the sequential transmission of UDP packets to a predetermined server identified by an IP address and a port.
-The sample uses the :ref:`nrfxlib:nrf_modem` and :ref:`lte_lc_readme` library.
+The simple sample demonstrates the Thingy91 application, which is much simple than the asset_tracker_v2 The sample uses the :ref:`nrfxlib:nrf_modem` and :ref:`lte_lc_readme` library.

 Requirements